RafaelVVolkmer/NeuroTrack/README.md

 ---

 In addition to international exposure, my project earned me the esteemed Young Scientist Award from the Legislative Assembly of Rio Grande do Sul, Brazil, recognizing me as an outstanding young researcher at the national level.
-This honor included an invitation to the annual meeting of the Brazilian Society for the Advancement of Science (SBPC), held in Bahia.
+This honor included an invitation to the annual meeting of the [SBPC - Sociedade Brasileira de Sociedade Brasileira para o Progresso da Ciênci](https://portal.sbpcnet.org.br), held in Bahia.

 ---